-While it may be your inclination to add more experience and details, it’s important to cut back, too.
-Before you incorporate additional information to your current and latest role, take some time to review your previous positions for outdated work experience and accomplishments.
+While it may be your inclination to add more experience and details, it’s important to cut back too.
+Before you incorporate additional information into your current and latest role, take some time to review your previous positions for outdated work experience and accomplishments.

 As difficult as it may be to remove early achievements that you’re proud of, hiring managers generally recommend maintaining only the previous 10 to 15 years of work experience on your resume.
 Older work history is often not relevant unless you want to return to a previous career.
-And, it can sometimes even work against you by pointing to age or robbing you of space to focus on current accomplishments.
+And, it can sometimes even work against you by pointing to your age or robbing you of precious resume space.
 However, when updating your resume, you can always make a note of previous experience at the bottom of the work history section.

 According to Monster, “Other expendable items include obsolete technology and your high school diploma once you've earned a college degree.”
 You’ll also want to remove or replace details that aren’t necessarily aligned with your current professional goals.
 For example, a sales associate that has been promoted to management might consider replacing older individual quota attainment figures with their team’s most recent accomplishments.

 Review the length of your resume, too.
-While it’s not necessary to trim your resume down to one page, it’s important to consider that hiring managers typically only take six seconds to review a resume before making a decision to keep it or toss it.
-That means a shorter resume – two pages or less – can have a greater impact.
-According to PC Magazine, “In many fields, a one-page resume showing only your highlights is more than fine—it's preferred.”
+While it’s not necessary to trim your it down to one page, it’s important to consider that hiring managers typically only take six seconds to review a resume before making a decision to keep it or toss it.
+That means a shorter resume — two pages or less — can have a greater impact.
+According to PC Magazine, “In many fields, a one-page resume showing only your highlights is more than fine — it's preferred.”